crucial-project/examples/README.md

 This repository contains different examples using the [CRUCIAL](http://github.com/danielBCN/crucial-dso) system.

-All this example projects depend on the [aws-executor](./aws-executor).
+All these example projects depend on the [aws-executor](./aws-executor).
 It contains the abstraction of `CloudThread` and allows to run threads at AWS Lambda transparently.
+It also includes a `ServerlessExecutorService` to easily manage the execution of concurrent tasks.
+This executor service offers the same API as the Java one, but it adds the `invokeIterativeTask` functionality to easily parallelize **for** structures (see Mandelbrot example).

 Examples: